-- Check the number yourself: run it through Nuwber and see who it belongs to.
+- Check the number yourself: run it through Nuwber or PhoneHistory and see who it belongs to.
 You might ask for the caller’s name and check it as well – that will help see if they are telling the truth.

 If scammers ever rush you to pay, tell them you need to record their call and cross-check its authenticity with the concerned department.
 Do not let the scammers act on your minor mistake or desires and innocence to fill their pockets.
 Take your time to investigate the issue and try not to panic.